 - 4 oz red and blue candy melts (I use the Wilton brand)

 - 2 ½ Tablespoons heavy whipping cream (the brand I usually use comes from Costco and is incredibly thick; you may need a bit less depending on the thickness of your heavy cream!)

 This recipe is very similar to my white chocolate ganache recipe – you’re basically using candy melts instead of white chocolate to make a very similar drip ganache.
 Place heavy cream and candy melts in a microwave-safe bowl, and microwave on 50% power in 30-second intervals until smooth, stirring in between.

-When your candy melt mix has cooled to a moderate temperature – it should feel slightly warm and still be fairly liquid – transfer it to a squeeze bottle or piping or small ziplock bag.
+When your candy melt mixes have cooled to a moderate temperature – it should feel slightly warm and still be fairly liquid – transfer it to a squeeze bottle or piping or small ziplock bag.
 Slowly drizzle ganache around the upper edge of your cake, pausing every inch or so to let more fall in a drip down the side of the cake.
 Return cake to the fridge or freezer for about 15 minutes to set the drips and make sure the frosting is firm.

 Okaaay – now the freaky part!
 Center your second cake circle on top of your cake.
 Slide one hand underneath the bottom cake circle and place the other hand on top, and flip your cake over – this part can feel a little scary on the first go, but if your drips and frosting have set in the freezer you shouldn’t have any problems!
 Remove the now-the-top cake circle, and add a layer of frosting and smooth.
 I used my offset spatula and bench scraper again.

 Repeat the drip process, working slowly to try and keep *too* many of the drips from running into each other!

 Pipe a rim of frosting around the top of the cake and add on a few sprinkles if you like – though double drip cakes look pretty impressive without any extra frills!
 Congratulate yourself on your amazing cake!